 Firewalls and web filteringImplementing strong firewalls and email filters to block malicious links, attachments, and phishing attempts from reaching staff and students

-Engage expertsConducting regular cybersecurity audits by IT professionals to identify weak spots in networks and systems that could be exploited and patch any vulnerabilities
+Engaging expertsHaving IT professionals conduct regular cybersecurity audits to identify weak spots in networks and systems that could be exploited and to patch any vulnerabilities

-Incident response plan Creating an incident response plan in case of infection, complete with information on who to contact and how to contain the spread as quickly as possible
+Incident response plan Outlining the steps that should be taken in case of infection, complete with information on who to contact and how to contain the spread as quickly as possible

-InsuranceOffsetting damage costs with cybersecurity insurance policies, which may also provide access to additional cybersecurity resources and experts
+InsuranceOffsetting damage costs with cybersecurity insurance policies, which can also contain information on cybersecurity resources

 While no institution is 100% safe from ransomware and other cyber threats, focusing on education, preparation, and protection can help minimize disruptions.
 Constantly assessing risks and updating systems and processes will make schools a less appealing target over time.